 Patients “should call for instructions because what’s happened is testing has become more available and you may or may not even need to be seen, depending on the history and potential exposures and how you’re feeling,” said Dr. Malani.
 Whether communicating through a patient portal or on-call nurse, patients can often get effective advice before making an in-person visit.

 “It would require some planning to make sure that you’re taken care of right away,” she said.
 “If patients have issues like shortness of breath or they have a lot of health issues, they certainly should just call for advice and they may even be directed to go to the emergency department.”

 If a patient does not need to be seen in person, they can still be seen by a physician through telehealth.
 Learn more from the AMA about how to establish telehealth and deliver patient care while practicing physical distancing.

 It’s not a good time to visit anywhere

 “It's actually not a good time to visit anywhere.
 Stay-put unless you absolutely need to travel,” she said, adding that “international travel is very limited for U.S. citizens right now.”

 Practice basic prevention

-Risk remains low in the U.S.
+Risk remains high in the U.S.

-If you visited China, heed the signs
+If you visited a hot spot, heed the signs

 If physicians have questions, they should call their local or state health department, said Dr. Malani.